smart-grid-use-cases/smart-grid-use-cases.github.io/content/en/docs/Platone/uc-GR-3 - Distribution Network limit violation mitigation/index.md

 Various types of flexible loads -aggregated for the scope of the Use Case- react to network tariffs sent by the DSO, so that a voltage/line thermal limit violation is mitigated.The DSO will examine the operation of tools and services for decision making support to mitigate voltage/thermal line limits violations, assuming that the grid state estimation has a good degree of certainty .

 **Complete description**
 Customers with flexible loads are connected to the distribution network and their loads are considered aggregated for the scope of the UCs regarding their management in the MV level.
 State of the network is known with a good degree of certainty based on the state vector that the state estimation tool produces using the available measurements and the topology data from the AMR, GIS, SCADA and PMUs.
 The DSO communicates network tariffs in a day-ahead context.
 These tariffs appropriately reflect the potential of the network exceeding its physical limits resulting in violations and/or curtailment of demand/generation.
-Compared to the business as usual scenario of the flat network tariffs, the DSO aims at reducing such negative effects by the use of dynamic network tariffs, which incentivise the appropriate actions of the -assumed as- rational users of the distribution network.
+Compared to the business as usual scenario of the flat network tariffs, the DSO aims at reducing such negative effects by the use of variable day-ahead network tariffs, which incentivise the appropriate actions of the -assumed as- rational users of the distribution network.

 add text - longer narrative from user viewpoint about *what* happens *how*, *where*, *when*, *why* and *under which assumptions*.
 It has to be written in a way that it can also be understood by non-experts.